 Beksinski eventually threw himself into painting with a passion, and worked constantly, always to the strains of classical music.
 He soon became the leading figure in contemporary Polish art.

 Beksinski and his family moved to Warsaw in 1977.
 The artist had many exhibitions throughout his native Poland and Europe.
 He rarely attended any of them.
-Bekinski's art hangs in the National Museums Warsaw, Sanok, Crakow, Poznan, and the Goteborgs Art Museum in Sweden.
-Zdzislaw Beksinski was murdered in his home during a robbery attempt in 2005.
+Bekinski's art hangs in the National Museums Warsaw, Sanok, Krakow, Poznan, and the Goteborgs Art Museum in Sweden.
+Much of his art is displayed in the Sanok Museum of art in his native city.

 "I have quite simply been trying, from the very beginning, to paint beautiful paintings."